November 10, 2021

 So, two unvetted killers were found last minute, as if this was a movie from the Coen Brothers.

-The two nihilists waited for everybody in the church to get on their knees, as was customary at the time, and unleashed their high dps attacks.
+The pair of nihilists waited for everybody in the church to get on their knees, as was customary at the time, and unleashed their high dps attacks.
 But instead of splitting the targets, both morons charged on Giuliano, who didn't stand a chance.
-Though this gave Lorenzo the opportunity to spider-man away.
+This gave Lorenzo the opportunity to spider-man away.

-Needless to say, Lorenzo wasn't too thrilled about the whole ordeal, which will be known to posterity as The Pazzi Conspiracy.
-He promised a swift investigation.
+Needless to say, Lorenzo wasn't too thrilled about the ordeal, which will be known to posterity as The Pazzi Conspiracy.
+He promised a thorough investigation.

 Despite not taking part in the murder, Montesecco was arrested because, when anything fishy happened in Florence, you could rest assured that Montesecco had a role in it.
-Everyone knew it.
+Everybody knew it.

 Lorenzo had him tortured until he shouted: "𝗦𝗛𝗜𝗥𝗘! 𝗕𝗔𝗚𝗚𝗜𝗡𝗦!"

-This is how it was discovered that Caterina's husband was the - air quotes - mind behind it all.
+This is how it was discovered that Caterina's husband was the - air quotes - mastermind behind it all.

 Of course, Girolamo didn't love being found out, but he wasn't too concerned either.